Access Control Systems Gate/Garage/Door Automation Solutions

 Before choosing a system, you need to understand what kind of slope you’re dealing with.
 Not all slopes create the same challenges.

-An upward slope (rising toward the property) forces the motor to work harder when opening.
+An upward slope (rising toward the property) forces the motor to work harder when operating.
 A downward slope does the opposite—it accelerates the gate during closing, which can strain braking systems and reduce control.

 Cross slopes (side-to-side uneven ground) create alignment issues that affect both swing and sliding gates.